lostsh/lostsh.github.io/README.md

 Password : [Password of the tchat room]
 ```

->To log in, you have to know someone who is aleredy registred.
+>To log in, you have to find a way to know a chat room, and a password.